super7ramp/croiseur/README.md

 SPDX-License-Identifier: GPL-3.0-or-later
 -->

-## Crosswords
+## crosswords

-**Crosswords** is a software project aiming at generating crossword problems.
-It embeds a number of dictionaries and a decent solver (a.k.a _filler_).
-It is designed to be extensible: Dictionaries, solvers and even user interfaces can be added as _plugins_.
+**crosswords** is a software tool to generate crossword problems.
+It embeds dictionaries for multiple language as well as several solvers.
+It is designed to be extensible: Solvers, dictionaries and even user interfaces can be added as plugins.

-TODO insert image

-### Tutorials

-* TODO: Generate a grid using the graphical interface
-* TODO: Generate a grid using the command-line interface

-### How-To Guides

-* TODO: How to plug your own solver
-* TODO: How to plug your own dictionary
-* TODO: How to plug your own user interface

-### Explanations

-* "Search Lessons Learned from Crossword Puzzles", _AAAI 1990_, by Matthew L. Ginsberg, Michael Frank, Michael P. Halpin and Mark C. Torrance.
-* "Dynamic Backtracking", _Journal of Artificial Intelligence Research 1 (1993) 25-46_, by Matthew
-  L. Ginsberg.
-* [crosswordconstruction.com](https://www.crosswordconstruction.com/) by Otis Peterson and
-  Michael Wehar.
-* TODO: Design Decisions

-### References

-* TODO: Design Documentation
-* TODO: API Documentation
-* TODO: CLI man page
+As a crossword enthusiast, you may be interested in creating your crossword with [**crosswords-gui**](crosswords-gui), a desktop application based on **crosswords**.

+As a command-line fan, you may be interested in [**crosswords-cli**](crosswords-cli), a CLI to **crosswords**.

+As a problem solver, you may be interested in discovering how [the solvers](crosswords-solver) work.

+Need more?
+Check the [project documentation](doc)!